BlancheK/BlancheK.github.io/movies-titles.md

 {% include genres-neg-sentiment.html %}

-- Titles in drama and romance genres lean towards positive or neutral sentiments to reflect the emotional and heartfelt nature of the narrative.
+* Titles in drama and romance genres lean towards positive or neutral sentiments to reflect the emotional and heartfelt nature of the narrative.

-- Horror and thriller titles frequently incorporate negative sentiments to create an air of suspense, mystery, or fear.
+* Horror and thriller titles frequently incorporate negative sentiments to create an air of suspense, mystery, or fear.
 The goal is to intrigue and elicit an emotional response.
 Example: "Psycho"

-- Sport movie titles often carry positive sentiments to reflect the themes of triumph, teamwork, and personal growth.
+* Sport movie titles often carry positive sentiments to reflect the themes of triumph, teamwork, and personal growth.
 Positive sentiments contribute to the inspirational and uplifting nature of these films.

-- Titles associated with world cinema often carry positive sentiments, emphasizing the diverse and enriching cultural experiences depicted in these films.
+* Titles associated with world cinema often carry positive sentiments, emphasizing the diverse and enriching cultural experiences depicted in these films.

-- Political movie titles may carry positive sentiments, particularly if the focus is on inspiring change, highlighting positive political movements, or celebrating leaders and figures who made a positive impact.
+* Political movie titles may carry positive sentiments, particularly if the focus is on inspiring change, highlighting positive political movements, or celebrating leaders and figures who made a positive impact.

-- Historical movie titles may carry positive sentiments, emphasizing the inspiration from historical events, heroic figures, and significant moments.
+* Historical movie titles may carry positive sentiments, emphasizing the inspiration from historical events, heroic figures, and significant moments.

-- Fictional movie titles may carry negative sentiments if the focus is on dystopian or dark themes.
+* Fictional movie titles may carry negative sentiments if the focus is on dystopian or dark themes.

-- Titles associated with art films often carry positive sentiments, reflecting the artistic and creative nature of these films.
+* Titles associated with art films often carry positive sentiments, reflecting the artistic and creative nature of these films.

+The sentiment analysis of a movie title, whether positive, negative, or neutral, often aligns with the thematic tone of the film within its respective genre.
+The following plot explore how positive and negative sentiment tones in title evolved over time.

 {% include times-series-sentiment-analysis.html %}

+* Movie titles convey on average the same positive and negative sentiments.
+The curves are intertwined throughout the time period.

+* Mean values for positive and negative sentiment conveyed by title after 1980 remain between 0.0 and 0.2 over time.

+## Presence of proper nouns

+The presence of a protagonist name or of a specific place in a movie title could influence its success.
+A part-of-speech NLP analysis enables us to analyze the evolution of the presence of proper nouns over time.

+As only the `Person` and `Organization` proper nouns are well represented in title, only those types are kept for the analysis.

 {% include times-series-part-of-speech.html %}

+* From 1980, around 50% of the movie titles include an organization or a person proper noun, the values range between 40% and 60%.
+It means that one movie title out of 2 contains an organization or a person proper noun.

 # Successful titles analysis